 Now Comcast is taking its efforts to fix its customer relations a step further by hiring 40 workers for its social media team.
 These new hires will join an existing 20-person group in providing “help with everything from scheduling appointments to troubleshooting Internet problems and setting up DVRs, CNN Money reported.

 “We have thousands of people answering service calls on the phone, and for many customers that’s great.
 But some people would rather go online, and we want to make sure to give them that choice,” Comcast spokeswoman Jennifer Khoury told CNN Money.

-has increased over the years.
+The company explained in a press announcement about the hiring effort that it has been using social media since 2007, but the use of platforms including Twitter and Facebook has increased over the years.
 This has shifted some customer support needs from traditional call centers to the social media team.